 enum abd {First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth}; and the switch statement has eight case clauses, for case First: to case Eighth: then there are two scenarios where the switch may not behave as expected:

-the user may expect all possible values to be covered.
+the user expects all possible values to be covered.
 However, if the control expression is a variable assigned Eighth+1, then the code will ‘fall through’, without executing any of the case statements

-the above issue can be addressed by providing a default clause.
+the user addresses the above issue by providing a default clause.
 However, in the safety domain, it is common practice to provide a default clause even if the code (apparently) can only ever have enumeration member values for the control expression.
 This protects against unexpected corruption of the control variable, say by a buffet overrun.
 However, if the compiler also thinks the control value can only ever be one of the enumeration members, it is permitted to optimize away the default clause, meaning that the expected protection may not exist.

-The code may initially have been written using the default assignment of values (0..Number of members – 1).
+The code has initially been written using the default assignment of values (0..Number of members – 1).
 If an array is declared with bounds [Last_member + 1].
 This has one element for each enumeration type member.
 If maintenance of the code then occurs that modifies the assignment of values, two issues can arise:

 a member may be created that has a value greater than Last_member‘s, so there will be undefined behaviour if this member is used to index the array